 Patients who took the Sock Test and who concurrently completed the Disability Rating Index (DRI) during the time of the pretest exam were also included to examine the relation with Sock Test scores and perceived functional issues in different activities of daily living as measured through the questionnaire.
 The DRI includes 12 questions on issues related to daily life activities, all measured on a 10-cm analog scale.
 Its DRI scores are the median score of all the items.

 Musculoskeletal system because of demographic reasons

-Patients (n=326) assessed using the Sock Test at the pretest examination with prior data on age and BMI (BMI) (in kgs/ square meters) as well as sexual activity were examined to determine the possibility that Sock Test scores reflected differences in the restrictions of the musculoskeletal structure according to age.
+Patients (n=326) assessed using the Sock Test at the pretest examination with prior data on age and BMI (BMI) (in kgs/ square meters) as well as were examined to determine the possibility that Sock Test scores reflected differences in the restrictions of the musculoskeletal structure according to age.

 Prediction of perceived limitation in activity

 The patients (n=257) that were tested by the Sock Test at the pretest exam and who responded to the question about perceived issues with putting on socks and shoes during the posttest exam were analyzed to determine if the pretest Sock Test scores could predict perceived problems at the one-year posttest exam.